 - No matter who their roommate is, it will be an adjustment.
 Be patient and let them try to work through difficulties before seeking a change.
 For most, it will be their first non-family roommate.

 - Discuss the values you have taught them.
 Include discussions about integrity, decency, illegal activity, respect for others, their faith and other topics.
 They will have many temptations and will need that to fall back on.

 - College students can fall into credit-card debt very easily.
-Discuss what they are expected to pay for, student or summer employment, and what are their limits.
+Discuss what they are expected to pay for, student or summer employment, and their credit limits.

 - Encourage them to seek out their professors after class or during office hours.
-Most are more than willing to help and, in fact, expect students to take advantage of.
-More often than not entering students are reluctant to do so at the time in their college career that it may be most helpful.
+Most are more than willing to help and, in fact, expect students to take advantage of the opportunity.
+More often than not, entering students are reluctant to do so at the time in their college career that it may be most helpful.

 - Entering students are also reluctant to use their advisers.
 In fact, they are often not sure what an adviser is.
 Encourage them to seek their help and input often.

 - For many freshmen, the first days of college may seem like a summer camp.
-There are lots of “getting-acquainted” activities, everyone is friendly and there many attractive things to get involved in.
-It’s easy to forget that classes, and homework, will start off right away.
+There are lots of “getting-acquainted” activities, everyone is friendly, and there many attractive things to get involved in.
+It’s easy to forget that classes and homework will start right away.
 Encourage them to choose a few organizations to get involved in and focus on their classes first.
 Find out when fraternity/sorority rush is.

 - Discuss what happens when they come home for breaks.
-They won’t be used to rules, curfews, etc.
+They will no longer be accustomed to rules, curfews, etc.

 - Make clear what you expect to know about their grades, judicial record, trips out of town, etc.

 - Do your best to let the student solve their own problems with the college (i.e. professors, roommates, friends, rules, etc.).